jcorbino/mole/README.md

 --------------

-MOLE is a high quality (C++ & MATLAB) library that implements higher-order mimetic methods to solve partial differential equations.
+MOLE is a high quality (C++ & MATLAB) library that implements high-order mimetic operators to solve partial differential equations.
 It provides discrete analogs of the most common vector calculus operators:
 Gradient, Divergence, Laplacian and Curl.
 These operators (matrices) act on staggered grids (uniform and nonuniform) and they satisfy local and